 Approximate program costs

-Estimated cost of attendance for the Associate Degree option is included in Appendix B.
+Estimated cost of attendance for the Associate Degree option is included in Appendix B. Estimated costs of the BSN degree can be obtained from the UNM-College of Nursing.

 COMMUNICATION

 Effective, ongoing communication is a key element of success in the nursing program.
 Instructors and staff communicate with students via email when not in class.
 Students need to check their UNM and Blackboard email accounts regularly.
 Full-time nursing instructors have voice mail, and communication should take place directly with your instructor.
 Full-time instructors hold scheduled office hours as posted in their syllabus and outside of their offices, and students may schedule conference times as needed.
 In addition, there is student representation on the nursing faculty committee, and the representatives are responsible for communicating pertinent information to their classmates.
 Part-time faculty will identify their preferred method for communication to the students.